-Responding to every person's comment is the easiest way to double your engagement rate.
+Responding to every person's comment is the easiest way to double your engagement rate (which can help you earn even more organic reach from social media algorithms).
 To take it up another notch, answer that person's question with another question to keep the conversation going.

 Neil Patel is excellent at engaging with his commenters.

-I’m guessing that Neil Patel probably has someone else monitoring the comments on his social media profile, so even if you don’t have time to answer questions yourself, you can hire an assistant to do it for you.
+I’m guessing that Neil Patel probably has someone else monitoring the comments on his social media profile.
+Even if you don’t have time to answer questions yourself, you can hire an assistant to do it for you.

-However, responding to comments on your own posts isn’t the only thing you can do to engage with your audience.
-You can also use a social listening tool to track relevant keywords and alert you when someone mentions them.
+Another engagement tactic is to use a social listening tool to track relevant keywords and alert you when someone mentions them.
 Then, you can jump into the conversation and organically add value.

-For example, someone in a design group was asking about a particular font family.
-In response to the question, this person wrote out a thoughtful comment that answered the question:
+For example, someone in a design group was asking about a particular font family, and this person wrote out a thoughtful comment that answered the question:

 As you can see, an effective social campaign isn't just about posting more content.
-Often, achieving your business goals is as simple as engaging organically with other people.
+Often, achieving your business goals is as simple as organically engaging with prospects and influencers.

 Of all the tactics mentioned above, we still believe that employee advocacy is the most effective way to grow your organic social media presence.
-However, the key reason why most people don't realize it's so powerful is because they don't have an effective system to assign content and measure results.
+However, most content managers don't realize it's so powerful because they don't have an effective system to assign content and measure results.